top of page

 Luke 2

-Jesus grew up in Nazareth as a child.
+Jesus grew up where his father worked as a carpenter.

 Luke 2:49-51